 Great American novelist Henry James said, “Be not afraid of life.
 Believe that life is worth living, and your belief will help create the fact.”
 James could have been a football coach.
 The first thing you have to do when you’re trying to turn a football franchise around from a loser to a winner is to create the belief that you can win.
 Most of the time, the talent is already there, but there is no belief that it will happen.
 This is why positive thinking is so important.

 Your mind is powerful.

 Our minds are powerful instruments and should not be taken lightly.
 I don’t exactly know how it works, but I have heard about prisoners of war who returned home after being released and were able to play golf or perform other skills they didn’t have prior to their solitary confinement.
-While they had been held captive, they had merely visualized what they wanted to accomplish.
+While they had been held captive, they merely had visualized what they wanted to accomplish.
 Obviously, the idea of mind over matter has some merit.

-Being disciplined in your approach to each day of your life and accomplishing the things you dream of starts by disciplining your thoughts.
+Accomplishing the things you dream of starts by disciplining your thoughts.
 Focus on those things that you want to occur, not those that you do not want to occur.
 You won’t always rise to the level of the expectations you have for yourself, but you will never be able to rise above the imaginary ceiling you construct in your mind.
 How high do you want to set those expectations?
 How high would you like to go?

 Sound off: What do you have trouble seeing in a positive light lately?

 Huddle up with your kids and ask, “What did you do today that you wish you had done better?”